 The trustees present their annual report and financial statements of the charity for the year ended 30th September 2016.
-The financial statements have been prepared in accordance with the accounting policies set out in note 1 to the accounts and comply with the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006(as amended) and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard for Smaller Entities published on 16th July 2014.
+The financial statements have been prepared in accordance with the accounting policies set out in note 1 to the accounts and comply with the charity's trust deed, the Charities Act 2011 and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard for Smaller Entities published on 16/07/14.

-Objectives and activities
+Objectives and activities for the public benefit

 The purposes of the Trust are the promotion of education and research into the study and cure of Alzheimer's disease and related conditions through making grants to appropriate institutions and individuals.
+The trustees confirm that they have referred to the Charity Commission's guidance on public benefit when reviewing the Trust's aims and objectives, in planning future activities, and setting the grant making policy for the year.

-The Trust furthers its charitable purposes through its grant-making policy which aims at:
+The Trust furthers its charitable purposes for the public benefit through its grant-making policy which aims at: